-RSP-155 Applied Behaviour Analysis (3 credits)
+RSP-155 Applied Behaviour Analysis 3 credits

 This course is an introduction to principles of applied behaviour analysis such as reinforcement, natural and logical consequences and generalization.
-Techniques for increasing, decreasing, or developing new skills are introduced as a basis for designing instructional/intervention procedures.
+Techniques for increasing, decreasing, or developing new skills are introduced as a basis for designing instructional/ intervention procedures.
 The ethical use of applied behaviour analysis will be extensively discussed.
 This course will also introduce the process of positive behaviour supports.
+Not available for supplemental.

-RSP-159 Developmental Disabilities (3 credits)
+RSP-159 Developmental Disabilities 3 credits